Skip to content

 By Terry Psaltakis, Founder, ShiftTrained

-Last updated: July 5, 2026 · Original data, refreshed quarterly
+Last updated: August 19, 2026 · Original data, refreshed daily from production

 Quick answer

-The average full-service restaurant menu has 56.6 items across 8.4 sections, with a median of 5 items per section, based on 58 real menus parsed by the ShiftTrained platform (July 2026).
-About 81% of items carry a written description averaging 13 words, 88.6% show a printed price (median item price $14.00), and 45% of menu items give staff no identifiable allergen information at all.
+The average full-service restaurant menu has 80.9 items across 13.9 sections, with a median of 5 items per section, based on 180 real menus parsed by the ShiftTrained platform (August 19, 2026).
+About 77.8% of items carry a written description averaging 13.4 words, 67.7% show a printed price (median item price $14.99 across US-dollar menus), and 54.3% of menu items give staff no identifiable allergen information at all.

 Menu structure